-The pre-requisite for appearing for this certification exam is that:
+The pre-requisites for appearing for this certification exam are:

-- One has already achieved AWS Certified Solutions Architect – Associate Level certification.
-To know more about the Solutions Architect Associate Level Certification, click here.
+- Cleared AWS Certified Solutions Architect – Associate Level certification.
+To know more about the AWS Solutions Architect – Associate Level Certification, click here.

 - Although not strictly a pre-requisite, hands-on experience with AWS and/or some training will be required for clearing this certification.
-You must have experience architecting fairly involved solutions on AWS.
+You must have experience architecting solutions fairly involving many services on AWS.

-- The exam has about about 60 multiple choice, multiple answer questions.
-There is no hands-on or writing needed as part of the exam.
+- The exam has about 80 multiple choice questions.
+There is no hands-on tasks or writing needed as part of the exam.
 The duration of the exam is 170 minutes.
-Its a long exam so go properly rested to be able to have the energy to keep going for three hours.
+It’s a fairly long exam, so go properly rested to be able to have the energy to keep going for three hours.

-- The passing percentage are not disclosed and Amazon says it is derived by “statistical analysis and are subject to change“.
+- The passing percentage is not disclosed and AWS says it is derived by “statistical analysis and are subject to change“.
 Although many LinkedIn discussions believe it to be around 65%, but nobody can really guarantee that.

 - The results are obtained immediately after the exam and the certification is valid for two years.

 - In case you fail, the retake policy mentions that you can take the exam again after a month.
-Maximum three attempts are allowed in a year & each attempt costs separately, unless there is a coupon sometimes circulated by AWS, which gives one free reattempt.
+Maximum three attempts are allowed in a year and each attempt is charged separately.

 Below are the exam domains and the extent to which they are represented in the exam.